leoorshansky/GBAEmu/README.md

 # GBAEmu
 GBA Emulator written in Rust for CS 429H

 ### This emulator doesn't yet work, but it can run through the BIOS far enough to display the Nintendo logo correctly on the screen.
+Close enough :)

 #### Unimplemented features:
 DMA (Direct Memory Access)